OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 Then, slowly, I discovered the thread that connected their initiatives, which I called Design from Trust (and abbreviate as DfT).

+**Design from Trust redesigns systems from an assumption that most people who will touch the system have good intent.** They want to enjoy the system's benefits, and may even wish to help improve it.
+Instead of designing systems as if everyone is potentially a bad actor, DfT flips the script, and deals with the bad actors later.

-Any system that has more than two humans in it involves trust, which has countless facets.
-The facet I'm focusing on with DfT isn't building high-trust teams, or using transparency to increase trust, or revealing and fixing defects in a system to raise long-term trust.
-Instead, I've been fascinated by this more specific take on trust that has to do with systems design that depends on trust.
+Trust has countless facets, from improving interpersonal trust to building high-trust teams, using transparency to increase trust, designing the [appearance]() of trust (why bank buildings used to have Greek columns), and revealing and fixing defects in a system to raise long-term trust.
+The facet that Design from Trust focuses on is systems design that depends on trust.

-What's crazy about Design from Trust is that redesigning systems with it then affects many of the other facets that I just stepped past.
+What's crazy about DfT is that redesigning systems with it has positive effects on many of the other facets; trust compounds.
 For example, empowering everyone to stop the assembly line builds high-trust teams and improves product quality.
-Hosting Unconferences (instead of programming every moment of an event with famous speakers and fancy panels) is a gesture of trust to your participants, and engages them by sharing the responsibility for the event with them.
+Hosting Unconferences (instead of programming every moment of an event with famous speakers, fancy panels, and guided exercises) is a gesture of trust to your participants, and engages them by sharing the responsibility for the event with them.
 Adopting Open Source software or Workplace Democracy directly increases transparency — and trust.

-**The tl;dr:** Design from Trust redesigns systems from an assumption that most people who will touch the system are good actors.
-They want to enjoy the system's benefits, and may even wish to help improve it.

-Instead of designing systems as if everyone is a bad actor, DfT flips the script, and deals with the bad actors later.

-> Design from Trust redesigns systems from an assumption that most people who will touch the system are good actors.
+Addressing problems in a system's design can resolve problems that are "downstream."

+Most systems telegraph their distrust through their design, through the glaring or subtle elements that tell us to stay in our lane, not question the system, or obey a signal instead of connecting with others.
+That starts a downward spiral, since many people treated as untrustworthy won't have many reasons to behave better.

 ## The role of risk

-Instead of designing out all risks, DfT lets some risks engage participants and inspire them to contribute significantly to the systems' healthy functioning.
-If pedestrians, bicyclists and drivers don't slow down, make eye contact, and pace-match through intersections, Traffic Calming fails.
-If nobody steps forward at an Unconference and names a topic for conversation, there won't be any sessions.
+Instead of designing out all risks, Design from Trust lets some risks engage participants and inspire them to contribute significantly to the systems' healthy functioning.
+For example, if pedestrians, bicyclists and drivers don't slow down, make eye contact, and pace-match through intersections, [[Contrarian Hans Monderman|Traffic Calming]] fails.
+If nobody steps forward at an [[Contrarian Harrison Owen|Unconference]] and names a topic for conversation, there won't be any sessions.

 Leaving some risk in the system puts some responsibility for the system's success in participants' hands.